Mell-Anderson/Mellogram/README.md

-# This is a game, its version 0.2.1, I'm a novice developer, so don't judge too hard.
+# This is a game, its version 0.2.2, I'm a novice developer, so don't judge too hard.

 ### Innovations:

-- Added account login.
+- Removed account login.
-- Logout.
+- Removed logout.
-- Added account registration.
+- Removed account registration.
-- Saving the result.
+- Removed saving the result.
+- Cleaned up code.
-- Fix bugs
+- Fix bugs.

 ### Launch and installation:
 ```